Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Methodology

 \subsection{Augmented multi-head network}

-\textbf{Efficient structure.} The proposed method deploys a single DNN augmented with multiple heads, each of which pertains a classifier for certified robustness.
+\textbf{Efficient structure.} SOME deploys a single DNN augmented with multiple heads, each of which pertains a classifier for certified robustness.
 This multi-head structure achieves the ensemble predictions using multiple classifiers from augmented heads.
-The ensemble is thereby realized in a much more efficient way and is no more restricted to the framework of integrating multiple individual DNNs.
-In contrast, our multi-head structure substantially mitigates such heavy computation resources required by the existing ensemble methods~\cite{horvath2021boosting,yang2021certified}.
+The ensemble is thereby realized in a much more efficient way and substantially mitigates the heavy computation resources required by the existing ensemble methods of integrating multiple individual DNNs~\cite{horvath2021boosting,yang2021certified}.

-The deployed multi-head DNN consists of a backbone $g$, which is shared by $L$ augmented heads $h^1,\cdots,h^L$ with $h^i(g(\cdot)):\mathbb{R}^d\mapsto\mathbb{R}^K,i=1,\cdots,L$, as shown in \cref{fig:intro}.
+The deployed multi-head DNN consists of a backbone $g$, which is shared by $L$ augmented heads $h^1,\cdots,h^L$ with $h^i(g(\cdot)):\mathbb{R}^d\mapsto\mathbb{R}^C,i=1,\cdots,L$, as shown in \cref{fig:intro}.
 In prediction and certification, the model output is taken as the ensemble of these augmented heads by averaging the logits from the classifiers:

-It can be seen that the prediction and certification of the multi-head DNN can follow the functions \textsc{Predict} and \textsc{Certify} in~\cite{cohen2019certified}, respectively.
-Our $f_{\mathrm{ens}}(\cdot)$ can be directly employed as the base classifier in RS without extra modifications.
-Note that our forward propagation process differs in a more efficient way, from the existing ensemble methods, because only the computation in the augmented heads is required, rather than the complete computation using multiple DNNs.
-Such forward propagation process in our method directly contributes to a substantial reduction in the certification time compared with those ensemble methods computing multiple DNNs, since certifying each sample generally requires 100,000 samplings within the neighborhood of $\mathbf{x}$~\cite{cohen2019certified}. \Cref{tab:method-cheap-structure} shows that over 60\% certification time is reduced from 91.3s to 30.3s per sample, and more evidences on our efficiency can refer to \cref{sec:exp-runtime}, with comparisons on FLOPs, training time, etc.
+where $f_{\mathrm{ens}}(\cdot)$ plays the role of the base classifier in RS without requiring extra modifications.
+Thus, the prediction and certification of the multi-head DNN in SOME can follow the typical functions \textsc{Predict} and \textsc{Certify} defined in~\cite{cohen2019certified} for predictions and certifications, respectively.

+Besides, our forward propagation process differs from the existing ensemble methods \cite{horvath2021boosting,yang2021certified} in a more efficient way, because only additional computational overload in the augmented heads is required, rather than the complete cost in ensembling multiple DNNs.
+Such forward propagation process of SOME directly contributes to a substantial reduction in the certification time compared with those ensemble methods computing multiple DNNs, since certifying each sample generally requires 100,000 samplings within the neighborhood of $\mathbf{x}$~\cite{cohen2019certified}. \Cref{tab:method-cheap-structure} shows that over 60\% certification time is reduced from 91.3s to 30.3s per sample, and more evidences on our efficiency can refer to \cref{sec:exp-runtime}, with detailed experiment settings and comparisons on FLOPs, training time, etc.